FolkerKinzel/Strings/README.md

 StringBuilder and ReadOnlySpan&lt;Char&gt;.

 ##### Content:
-* Extension methods that produce identical (and therefore persistable) Int32 hashcodes for identical Char sequences everytime they are called - even on String, StringBuilder or ReadOnlySpan&lt;Char&gt;.
+* Extension methods that return an equal (and therefore persistable) Int32 hashcode for an identical Char sequence everytime they are called - even on String, StringBuilder or ReadOnlySpan&lt;Char&gt;.
 The hashcodes can be specified to hash the sequence ordinal, ordinal case insensitive or alphanumeric case insensitive.
-The hashcodes produced by this library are not equivalent to the hashcodes produced by .NET-Framework 4.0, because they use roundshifting to keep more information.
+The hashcodes produced by this library are not equivalent to the hashcodes produced by the .NET-Framework 4.0 System.String class, because they use roundshifting to keep more information.
 Don't use these hashcodes for security critical purposes (such as hashing passwords)!